Timonwa/techroadmap/README.md

 git commit -m "Descriptive commit message on the changes you made."
 ```

-(
-Ensure that there are no warnings or errors in your console before making any commits and pull requests.)
+_Note: Ensure that there are no warnings or errors in your console before making any commits and pull requests._

 ### Push changes to GitHub